Unsere SNBThemenInvestitionenMethodology

 5.2.
 Comparison of the Estimated Total with SNB’s Total Equity Investments

-The estimated equity investments of the SNB sums up to around USD 218.7 billion.
-We then remove the estimated 13% excluded companies from the MSCI ACWI (weighted; see SNB investment exclusions) which is roughly USD 26.8 billion.
-This leaves us with roughly USD 191.9 billion.
-As a result, our estimates are around USD 7 billion too low overall and are therefore conservative.
+Combining the reported and estimated equity investments of the SNB, we arrive at USD 257 billion.
+We then remove the estimated 11% (USD 28 B) excluded companies from the MSCI ACWI (weighted; see SNB investment exclusions).
+This leaves us with roughly USD 229.8 billion.
+As a result, our estimates are around USD 6 billion above the actual investment value.

 6. Possible sources of error